A C5 spinal cord injury is the second most common level of SCI, making up about 15% of all SCIs.

 1. Increased Dependence

-Because spinal cord injury can affect functions innervated below the level of injury, many individuals with C5 injuries may not be able to use their hands or wrists.
+Because spinal cord injury affects functions innervated below the level of injury, most individuals with C5 injuries may not be able to use their hands or wrists.
 With such limited mobility, individuals will likely need assistance with everyday tasks.

 2. Spinal Shock

 After a C5 spinal cord injury, individuals may lose all reflex activity below their level of injury and experience flaccid muscle tone due to spinal shock.
-Luckily, it is only a temporary condition.
+Luckily, it is only a temporary response.

 Blood is rich in oxygen and nutrients that are essential for cellular activity.
 Excessive swelling in the spinal cord can decrease blood flow by up to 80%, resulting in loss of reflexes and muscle tone below the level of injury.

-Fortunately, swelling will die down and functions can gradually start to return as blood flow is restored.
-Spinal shock can last anywhere between a few days to 3 months.
-Individuals may be pleasantly surprised to find that their spinal cord injury isn’t as bad as they initially thought.
+Fortunately, swelling will reduce and functions can gradually start to return as blood flow is restored.
+Spinal shock spans anywhere between a few days to 3 months.
+Individuals may be pleasantly surprised to find that their spinal cord injury isn’t as bad as they initially thought once spinal shock wears off.

 Spasticity describes involuntary muscle contractions that can cause stiffness, spasms, and excess strain on the musculoskeletal system.
 The muscles remain contracted because they’re not receiving signals from the brain to relax.